ethz-asl/mav_trajectory_generation/README.md

 #include <mav_trajectory_generation/polynomial_optimization_nonlinear.h>
 ```

-1. Set up the vertices, parameters, constraints, and segment times by following Steps 1-3 in the **Linear Optimization** section.
+1. Set up the problem by following Steps 1-3 in the **Linear Optimization** section.

 2. Set the parameters for nonlinear optimization.
+Below is an example, but the default parameters should be reasonable enough to use without fine-tuning.

 ```c++
 NonlinearOptimizationParameters parameters;